 curl -I https://notesalexp.org/debian/alexp_key.asc

 A successful response shows HTTP/2 200.
-However, if the connection fails, check your network settings and firewall configuration.
-In particular, users behind restrictive firewalls should ensure outbound HTTPS connections on port 443 are allowed.
+If the connection fails, check your network settings and firewall configuration.
+Users behind restrictive firewalls should ensure outbound HTTPS connections on port 443 are allowed.

 Volume Fails to Mount After System Update

 If volumes that previously worked no longer mount after a kernel update, the FUSE module may need to be reloaded for the new kernel.
-In this situation, reboot your system or reload the module:
+Reboot your system, or reload the module:

 sudo modprobe -r fuse